isabella232/training-workshop/instructions/README.md

 https://octopus-training.octopus.app/app#/[space-id]

 You can get into this by logging in with your Octopus Google account.
+- Use the `Sign in with your Octopus ID`.
+If you are already logged in to `Octopus.com`, you should get right in, otherwise
+- On the `Sign in to Octopus Deploy` page, select `Google >` button, then select your Octopus email Google account.

 ## Azure Web Sites